Cannon-Clary College of Education

 - Receive financial benefits as an NBCT.
 In Arkansas, NBCTs receive a yearly retention bonus of $2,500, $5,000, or $10,000 from the Arkansas Department of Education, depending on your school and district poverty level.
 Many school districts pay an additional retention bonus.

 - Advance student achievement rates as noted in numerous studies which have shown that students of National Board Certified Teachers (NBCTs) outperform students of non-NBCTs on achievement tests.

 - Join more than 100,000 NBCTs that represent most subject areas and developmental levels (K-12).

 Harding University National Board Statistics

-Harding University has had 1067 educators participate in the National Board support program.
+Harding University has had more than 1,200 educators participate in the National Board support program.